flemingsyaifullah/testapp/README.md

 1. This app still have no interface implementation, please create <b>interface ICarListingService</b> for this app with <b>abstract method GetCarListing</b>

-2. Please give implementation to the abstract method GetCarListing.
+2. Please give implementation to the abstract method.
 The implementation is to migrate existing method CarListing (public ActionResult CarListing()) which is currently still implemented at controller (HomeController)